yashil-singh/laughing-invention/README.md

 ## To connect to mongodb

 Make sure to create an account in mongodb atlas.
 You can then use a link provided by mongodb to connect to your own database.
-Copy and paste that link in the `server.js` folder under the `server` folder.
+Copy and paste that link in the `.env` folder under the `server` folder.

 ## To run react client